-- The Tyson Foods, Inc., and Auburn University’s National Poultry Technology Center (NPTC), which is a leader in poultry housing and associated technologies, opened the largest stand-alone solar powered poultry house to be operated completely off the grid
+- Tyson Foods, Inc., and Auburn University’s National Poultry Technology Center (NPTC), which is a leader in poultry housing and associated technologies, opened the largest stand-alone solar-powered poultry house to be operated completely off the grid

 - Acquired Thai and European Operations from BRF S.A., including processing facilities in Thailand, the Netherlands, and the UK, to expand value-added protein offerings in the global market

 - The TYSON FRESH MEATS, which is the beef and pork subsidiary of Tyson Foods, Inc., entered into a collaboration with IDENTIGEN to use DNA technology to trace beef back to the individual animal of origin

 - Implemented a third-party certification program as a part of its commitment to animal welfare to ensure proper handling and transportation of birds in its chicken business

 - Ranked No. 1 on Fortune Magazine’s list of the world’s most admired companies in the food production category

 Facts In 2019

 - In January, the company and Environmental Defense Fund (EDF) collaborated to accelerate Sustainable Food Production.